 Delaware's WIP work is being led by an Interagency Workgroup made up of representatives from DNREC; Delaware Department of Agriculture; Department of Transportation; Office of State Planning Coordination; County Conservation Districts; U.S. Department of Agriculture agencies; U.S. Geological Survey; and other stakeholders such as representatives from the farming and development communities.
 Nine subcommittees were formed to address: agriculture; stormwater; wastewater; land use and comprehensive plans; restoration; public lands; funding; information technology; and communications.

 Delaware's Phase I WIP was finalized November 2010 and was used to develop the EPA TMDL that was released December 2010.

-Phase II work occured in 2011 and early 2012.
+Phase II work occurred in 2011 and early 2012.
 The Phase II WIP provides additional details about the partner organizations who will implement portions of the WIP, specifies when actions will occur, and identifies the resources necessary for success.
 Additionally, some of the implementation goals identified in the Phase I WIP have been parsed down to a smaller scale, such as at the County level.
-Finally, the Phase II plan establishes implemenation goals for 2017, which is when 60 percent of the necessary nitrogen, phosphorus, and sediment goals must be achieved.
+Finally, the Phase II plan established implementation goals for 2017, which was when 60 percent of the necessary nitrogen, phosphorus, and sediment goals were to be achieved.